rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-22-certainty.md

 layout: post
 title: Content Certainty, Status, and Impactfulness
 permalink: /cert_stat_impact/
+certainty: "Somewhat Doubtful"
+status: Draft
+tags: epistemics
 ---

+_This page exists to describe the metrics "Certainty", "Status", and "Impactfulness" that I use on many of my posts.
+I provide explanations of these metrics, and offer some justifications for why I include them on posts._

 ## Certainty

-The _certainty_ tag on each page corresponds to an estimate of my  subjective confidence about the accuracy of what I've written.
+The _certainty_ metric on each page corresponds to an estimate of my subjective confidence about the accuracy of what I've written.
 "The accuracy of what I've written" refers to whether distribution of feelings engendered in readers by what I've written matches what I intended to have engendered, to how well the set of all claims in a particular post fit together, to how evidenced my claims are, to how well I evaluate how evidenced my evidence is, to how thorough I am in revealing what my uncertainies are, and, among other things, to how predictive what I've written is.

 &emsp; I generated the entries in this list in $< 5$ minutes, so I believe that I am likely missing some important considerations for "content accuracy".
 At some point, I will likely 1) spend more time researching best-practices for content communication 2) critize my older posts 3) become better at determining the epistemic accuracy of each claim I make, in addition to the entire "message" that my writing conveys.
 Learning to be less wrong is a journey and, at least thus far, is something that doesn't feel automatic or particularly easy.

-&emsp; With regard to this last entry in my list - "how predictive what I've written is" - the "[Anticipated Experiences](https://www.lesswrong.com/tag/anticipated-experiences)" page on [Less Wrong](https://www.lesswrong.com/), especially the post _[Making Beliefs Pay Rent (in Anticipated Experiences)](https://www.lesswrong.com/posts/a7n8GdKiAZRX86T5A/making-beliefs-pay-rent-in-anticipated-experiences)_ by Eliezer Yudkowsky, captures what I want to achieve with the beliefs I express in my writing.
+&emsp; With regard to this last entry in my list - "how predictive what I've written is" - the "[Anticipated Experiences](https://www.lesswrong.com/tag/anticipated-experiences)" page on [LessWrong](https://www.lesswrong.com/), especially the post _[Making Beliefs Pay Rent (in Anticipated Experiences)](https://www.lesswrong.com/posts/a7n8GdKiAZRX86T5A/making-beliefs-pay-rent-in-anticipated-experiences)_ by Eliezer Yudkowsky, captures what I want to achieve with the beliefs I express in my writing.

 > When you argue a seemingly factual question, always keep in mind which difference of anticipation you are arguing about.
 If you can’t find the difference of anticipation, you’re probably arguing about labels in your belief network—or even worse, floating beliefs, barnacles on your network.
 >